Russia fires Bolshoi Theatre boss after acid attack

 TOUGH TASK

-He faces a tough task after testimony in which Dmitrichenko said Filin had saved the best roles and salary-boosting grants for his favorites, pushing into the wings those opposed to his attempts to modernize traditional Russian ballet.
+He faces a tough task after testimony in which Dmitrichenko said Filin had saved the best roles and salary-boosting grants for his favourites, pushing into the wings those opposed to his attempts to modernise traditional Russian ballet.

 Top ballet dancer Nikolai Tsiskaridze, once a fierce critic of Filin and a former rival for Iksanov's post, was later thrown out of the company with no public explanation.